YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: 2`

 Overwrites option with the same name in [spigot.yml].
 It lets you decide how many collisions one entity can process at once.
-Value of `0` will cause inablity to push other entities, including players.
+Value of `0` will cause inability to push other entities, including players.
 Value of `2` should be enough in most cases.
 It's worth noting that this will render maxEntityCramming gamerule useless if its value is over the value of this config option.

 #### update-pathfinding-on-block-update